Fethi Boucetta: Determined not to have been an Enemy Combatant

-The Washington Post reports that Boucetta was one of 38 detainees who was determined not to have been an enemy combatant during his Combatant Status Review Tribunal.
+The Washington Postreports that Boucetta was one of 38 detainees who was determined not to have been an enemy combatant during his Combatant Status Review Tribunal.

 They report that Boucetta has been released.

 The Ottawa Citizen speculates that Boucetta may be one of a select number of detainees under consideration for an offer of Asylum.

 Habeas corpus

 At least one habeas corpus petition was submitted on his behalf.

-On April 17, 2007 the United States Department of Justice submitted a motion to dismiss his habeas corpus petition, and approximately 100 other habeas corpus petitions, because he was no longer in US custody.
+On April 17, 2007, the United States Department of Justice submitted a motion to dismiss his habeas corpus petition, and approximately 100 other habeas corpus petitions, because he was no longer in US custody.
 The motion says his case was amalgamated into Mohammon v.
 Bush.
 The motion identifies him as: "Abu Mohammed", "Dr. Abu Mohammed", and "Boucetta Fihi".

 His case was heard before US District Court Judge Reggie Walton.

 The United States Department of Defense published 179 habeas petitions, but they didn't publish his.